Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Although, it’s unlikely an airline will allow you to use speakers during a flight.

-But what about bringing them on a plane?
-Are speakers permitted to be brought onto a plane with us?
+But what if I want to bring them on a plane?
+Are speakers permitted to be brought onto an airplane with me?
 The answer is yes – but there are a few rules that you need to follow before boarding your flight.

-According to the TSA, you can pack products with lithium-ion batteries with 100-watt hours or less into your luggage, if you follow special instructions.
-TSA don’t, however, specify that these products include most small Bluetooth speakers.
+According to the TSA regulations, you can pack products with lithium-ion batteries with 100-watt hours or less into your luggage if you follow special instructions.
+The TSA doesn’t, however, specify that these products include most small Bluetooth speakers.

 The regulations on lithium-ion batteries and what you need to do if you want to bring speakers with you when you travel can be found on the FAA (Federal Aviation Administration) website.